manoas-got-music/manoas-got-music.github.io/index.md

 - [React Hook Form](https://react-hook-form.com/) for React-based form design and display.
 - [Prisma](https://www.prisma.io/) for type safe database manipulation.

+{% comment %}
-{% It also provides code that implements a variety of useful design concepts, including:
+It also provides code that implements a variety of useful design concepts, including:

 - Three primary tables (Profiles, Projects, Interests) as well as three "join" tables (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
 - Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six tables in various ways.